bioconda/bioconda.github.io/_sources/recipes/roadies/README.rst.txt

    :recipe: /`roadies <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/roadies>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/roadies/meta.yaml>`_
    :links: doi: :doi:`10.1101/2024.05.27.596098`

    ROADIES is an end\-to\-end pipeline designed for phylogenetic tree inference of the species directly from their raw genomic assemblies.
 ROADIES offers a fully automated\, easy\-to\-use\, scalable solution\, eliminating any error\-prone manual steps and providing unique flexibility in adjusting the tradeoff between accuracy and runtime.
+ROADIES\_XP extends this with GPU\-accelerated alignment\/tree\-building and a placement mode for growing or updating an existing species tree with new genomes.